Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Flag to indicate whether or not the part has been visited.
 ### waterfallFXModule
 Optional (but highly recommended) Waterfall effects module

+# WBIDockingAlignmentLock

+A simple helper class to lock the docking alignment.

+## Fields

+### lockAlignment
+Toggles docking alignment to locked/unlocked.

+# WBIGateAssemblyChecker

+A handy class for making sure that a jumpgate is fully assembled.

+## Fields

+### totalSegments
+Total number of segments to check.
+### primaryNodeName
+Name of the node to check for other gate segments.
+### secondaryNodeName
+Name of the node to check for other gate segments.